-Responses were provided on a 5-point Likert-type scale, ranging from not at all (1) to most of the time (5).
-In previous studies (Daphna-Tekoah et al., 2019), the MDSQ indicated strong internal consistency, reliability, and convergent validity with high correlations between the MSDQ and the Somatic Dissociation (Nijenhuis et al., 1996; SDQ-20) and also between the MSDQ and psychological Questionnaire symptomatology (The Brief Symptom Inventory–18 (BSI-18); Derogatis, 2001).
-The internal consistency (Cronbach’s alpha) for the full MSDQ was 0.93.
-It was adapted to Hebrew, English, and Arabic.
-The internal consistency in the current study was 0.87 (Cronbach’s alpha).
+Responses were provided on a 5-point Likert-type scale, ranging from “not at all” (1) to “most of the time” (5).
+In previous studies (Daphna-Tekoah et al., 2019), the MDSQ has been found to have strong internal consistency, reliability, and convergent validity, with high correlations between the MSDQ and the Somatic Dissociation Questionnaire (Nijenhuis et al., 1996; SDQ-20), and between the MSDQ and the psychological symptomatology questionnaire (The Brief Symptom Inventory—18; Derogatis, 2001).
+Internal consistency (Cronbach’s alpha) for the entire MSDQ has previously been found to be 0.93.
+It has been translated into Arabic, English, and Hebrew.
+Internal consistency (Cronbach’s alpha) in the current study was 0.87.

-Insert Table 1 about here
+[Insert Table 1 about here]

-Statistical Analysis Plan
+Statistical analysis plan

-Demographic parameters were compared between Sexual abuse and non-sexual abuse groups using the two-sample T-test or the Chi-square test.
+Demographic parameters were compared between the SA and non-SA abuse groups using the two-samples t-test or the chi-square test.
 Internal consistency reliability was determined using Cronbach’s alpha.
-Analyses were then conducted to establish the known-group, incremental, and predictive validity of the scale.
-Known-groups validity was assessed by comparing participants who reported sexual abuse to those reporting only physical abuse, only family loss, and those who reported no physical nor sexual abuse and no family loss.
-The comparison was using a one-way ANOVA.
-The post hoc pairwise comparison adjustment method was "Hochberg's GT2".
+Analyses were then conducted to establish the known-group, incremental, and predictive validities of the scale.
+Known-group validity was assessed by comparing participants reporting SA with those reporting only physical abuse, only family loss, no physical or SA, or no family loss.
+The comparison used one-way ANOVA.
+The post hoc pairwise comparison adjustment method used was Hochberg’s GT2.

-The incremental validity of the MSDQ total score was assessed by comparing two prediction formulas for sexual abuse.
-The AUC (area under the ROC curve) and the AIC (Akaike information criterion – the smaller the value, the better the fit) were selected for predictive and goodness-of-fit criteria, respectively.
-The AUCs of the two models were compared using the nonparametric approach of DeLong et al. (1988).
-The first prediction model consisted only of the gender variable.
-The second model took the gender predictor as the control for the MSDQ total score predictor.
+The incremental validity of the MSDQ total score was assessed by comparing two prediction formulas for SA.
+The area under the ROC curve (AUC) and the Akaike information criterion (AIC), wherein the smaller the value, the better the fit, were selected for predictive and goodness-of-fit criteria, respectively.
+The AUCs of the two models were compared using the non-parametric approach of DeLong et al. (1988).
+The first prediction model consisted of the gender variable only.
+The second model used a gender predictor as the control for the MSDQ total score predictor.